About Coleus

 - Regular pinching and pruning, adequate light, and avoiding over-fertilization can help prevent Coleus from becoming leggy.
 Pinch off growing tips to encourage bushier growth.

-Can I grow Coleus indoors
+Can I grow Coleus in my indoor space

 Difficulty